What is homestead exemption?

 a) A deed or tax bill if the property is not yet in the applicant’s name.
 If you are filing on-line, the property must be in your name prior to beginning your on-line application.

-b) All of the following information is utilized to establish proof of residency on or before January 1 for all owners who occupy the property no later than the March 1 deadline:
+b) All of the following information is utilized to establish proof of residency on or before January 1 for all owners who occupy the property.
+This information should be presented in person or filed online with our office no later than the March 1 deadline:

 1) Social security numbers.

 2) Florida driver’s licenses or Florida identification cards for non-drivers.

 3) Florida vehicle registration on all vehicles operated in Florida.

 4) Manatee County Voter's Registration card or Declaration of Domicile.

 5) Resident Alien Card if not a US Citizen.